NyanoNyan/-EDA-and-Forecasting-on-weekly-petrol-and-diesel-data/README.md

 <img src="images/train and test loss.JPG" width="700">

-- Results on training set shows that the predicted values are similar to the actual values.
+- Results on the training set indicate that the predicted values are similar to the actual values.

 <img src="images/training_data_results.JPG" width="700">

 - Although, not perfect.
-The results from the predicted values from the test/validation data shows that it is able to predict similar trend compared to the actual test.
+The results from the predicted values from the test/validation data show that it can predict a similar trend compared to the actual data of the petrol price.

 <img src="images/training_data_test_results.JPG" width="700">